jacob1st/nonrefactored-chess-engine/README.md

 ![Chess_features](./chess_features.gif)

-(The Code uploaded is not yet up-to-date with the gif)
+(The code uploaded is not yet up-to-date with the gif.
+I've been busy with other projects, but when I get around to it I'll post a more finished version.)